Javanese traditional house

+Roof styles

 An extended kampung-type roof in a house of Javanese common people.

 Limasan-type roof associated with higher status Javanese families appears in this house in a village near Salatiga.

 Joglo-type roof appears in this residence of the head of a village in Jepara.

 Tajug-type or Meru-type roof is always reserved for sacred spaces such as this mosque in Yogyakarta.